shkyler/gmit-pfda-exercises/README.md

 ```
 git clone https://github.com/shkyler/gmit-pfda-exercises.git
 ```
-* Run Jupyter notebook from the repository with the following command
+* Run Jupyter Notebooks from the repository with the following command:
 ```
 jupyter notebook
 ```
-* Jupyter Notebooks should open in you default web browser
+* Jupyter Notebooks should open in your default web browser
 * Open the `numpyrandom.ipnb` notebook

 There is a good tutorial on Jupyter Notebooks available [here](https://www.dataquest.io/blog/jupyter-notebook-tutorial/)